vitabaks/postgresql_cluster/roles/upgrade/README.md

 There is no need to plan additional disk space, because when upgrading PostgreSQL using hard links instead of copying files.
 However, it is required that the `pg_old_datadir` and `pg_new_datadir` are located within the same top-level directory (`pg_upper_datadir` variable).

 Specify the current (old) version of PostgreSQL in the `pg_old_version` variable and target version of PostgreSQL for the upgrade in the `pg_new_version` variable.

+#### Recommendations

+1. Before upgrading to a new major version, it's recommended to update PostgreSQL and its extensions.
+Additionally, consider updating Patroni and the entire system.

+    To achieve this, use the `update_pgcluster.yml` playbook.
+More details can be found [here](../update/README.md).

+2. Before moving forward, execute preliminary checks to ensure that your database schema is compatible with the upcoming PostgreSQL version and that the cluster is ready for the upgrade.

+    To do this, run the `pg_upgrade.yml` playbook using the tags '`pre-checks,upgrade-check`'.

+    If any errors arise, such as schema object incompatibilities, address these issues and rerun the checks.

+    Once the playbook completes the pre-checks without any errors, you should see the following messages in the Ansible log:
+    - "`The database schema is compatible with PostgreSQL <new_version>`"
+    - "`Clusters are compatible`"

+    Upon seeing these messages, proceed to run the playbook without any tags to initiate the upgrade.

 ### Usage